jashasweejena/100_Days_of_ML_Code/log.md

 **Thoughts:** I am not tired today!
 I was just actively lazy and procrastinative.
 I learnt that I must learn about math properly first before getting down to code.
 I'm doing that

 **Link to work:** None

+### Day 10: July 14, 2018

+  * 9:00PM IST - Completed Day 9

+**Today's Progress**: Started watching "Intro to Data Analysis" from Udacity and started at codewars

+**Thoughts:** I am not tired today!
+I was just actively lazy and procrastinative.
+I learnt that I must learn about math properly first before getting down to code.
+I'm doing that.
+Being lazy here too.

+**Link to work:** None